Blunkn/phisherman/README.md

 An email metadata extractor.
 Designed to determine if an email could be a phish or not.

-Inspired by a program I happened upon during my service in the DIS.
+Inspired by a program I happened upon during my military service.

 If you are who I think you are, please don't OSA me.
 I didn't lift any code from inside.